[UPDATE: Oct 11, 2019]

 By: Michelle Zorzella

-In his article he attempts to provide some details about the life of Huxley and explain his understanding of agnosticism.
+In his article, he attempts to provide some details about the life of Huxley and explain his understanding of agnosticism.
 He quotes the following statement from his 1889 essay on Agnosticism:

-Perhaps his mistake is worth forgiving, but consider that this is not the only time Cline has published erroneous statements in his work on ThoughtCo.
-A few years ago when the website was still about.com, Cline wrote an article on “What is Positive Atheism?”(which, unlike the previous article, has since been removed).
-In his opening sentence he states, “Positive atheism is defined as the positive claim that no gods exist or the denial that the claim ‘at least one god exists’ is false.”
+This was not the first time I ran into major issues with Cline’s writing.
+Some years ago when ThoughtCo was still about.com, Cline wrote an article on “What is Positive Atheism?” which fortunately no longer exists.
+In my notes for what would eventually become this article, I quoted the following statement from the opening paragraph: “Positive atheism is defined as the positive claim that no gods exist or the denial that the claim ‘at least one god exists’ is false.”
 Here, Cline makes an elementary error: he employs a double negative.
-According to his definition, if someone were ask a Positive atheist what they think about the statement “at least one god exists,” they would deny that the proposition is false.
-In other words, gods exist.
-One could argue for the principal of charity’s sake, that he may not have intended to say atheists do not believe the claim at least one god exists is false, only that the claim lacks evidence.
-Yet this would hold true only if Cline is attempting to define negative or agnostic atheism.
-However, positive atheism understood positively asserts that no gods exist.
+According to his definition, a positive atheist is one who would say the statement “at least one god exists” is not false.
+One could argue for charity’s sake, that he may not have intended to say atheists do not believe the claim at least one god exists is false– only that the claim lacks evidence.
+Yet this would hold true only if Cline was attempting to define negative or agnostic atheism.
 Cline admits this much in the first portion of his opening sentence.

 Takeaways: the importance of evaluating our sources carefully cannot be overstated.
 No matter who is giving us information, it is our personal responsibility to ensure we cite our sources accurately and articulate our ideas without undermining them.
 Have an editor read over your work before publishing it, especially if the work is meant to be a resource for others to learn from.